Avelo Airlines: Avelo Airlines

-Andrew Levy, a former chief financial officer (CFO) for United Continental Holdings and a former COO, Chief Operations Officer of Allegiant Air, acquired Xtra in August 2018, with the intent of transforming the charter airline into a scheduled ultra low-cost airline.
-Xtra had sold most of its fleet to Swift Air, but kept one Boeing 737-400 to retain its FAA Part 121 Regularly Scheduled Air Carrier certification.
-By April 2019, the airline was considering operating Boeing 737-800s due to the Boeing 737 MAX groundings.
+Andrew Levy, former President of Allegiant Air and chief financial officer of United Airlines, acquired Xtra in August 2018, with the intent of transforming the charter airline into an ultra low-cost carrier.
+By that time, Xtra had sold most of its fleet to Swift Air, but kept one Boeing 737-400 to retain its FAA Part 121 Regularly Scheduled Air Carrier certification.
+By April 2019, the airline was considering operating Boeing 737-800s.

 In February 2020, Levy announced the new holding company for Xtra, named Houston Air Holdings, Inc., reflecting the company's Houston headquarters.
 The same month, the company raised US$125 million in funding and received its first airplane from GE Capital Aviation Services ahead of its original plans to launch scheduled operations later in 2020.

 On April 8, 2021, the new airline was announced under the name Avelo Airlines, and began selling tickets for flights based at Hollywood Burbank Airport in California.
-Its initial route network consisted of eleven unserved destinations from Burbank, launching between April 28 and May 20, 2021, with an initial fleet of three Boeing 737-800s, expanding to six by the end of 2021.
-Avelo's announcement of its entry into scheduled flight operations was met with competitive response initially from American and Alaska Airlines, with American upgauging the aircraft on its existing route between Phoenix Sky Harbor and Burbank, while Alaska announced a new service between Burbank and Santa Rosa to start on June 1, 2021.
-Avelo's inaugural flight occurred on April 28, 2021, which traveled from its Burbank base to Santa Rosa's Sonoma County Airport.
+Its initial route network consisted of 11 unserved destinations from Burbank, launching between April 28 and May 20, 2021, with an initial fleet of three Boeing 737-800s, expanding to six by the end of 2021.
+Avelo's announcement of its entry into scheduled flight operations was met with competitive response initially from American and Alaska Airlines, with American upgauging to a larger Airbus A319 on its existing route between Phoenix Sky Harbor and Burbank, while Alaska announced a new service between Burbank and Santa Rosa to start on June 1, 2021.
+Avelo's inaugural flight occurred on April 28, 2021, which traveled from its Burbank base to Santa Rosa's Charles M. Schulz–Sonoma County Airport.
+The airline announced on July 7, 2021, that it would terminate its flights to Bozeman and Grand Junction by the end of September, while by July 29, 2021, the airline announced an additional five destinations including Fort Collins, Las Vegas, Monterey, Provo, and St. George, although the planned flights to Monterey, Provo, and St. George were later cancelled.